 The Quebec Nordiques and Montreal Canadiens met in the second-round playoffs for the 1984 Stanley Cup.
 The game took place on April 20, Good Friday, and is famous for its brawl, which went down in hockey history as the Good Friday Massacre.
 Fights between the two sides took place over multiple periods and totaled 252 penalty minutes and 11 ejections from the game.

 The rivalry between the two sides, also known as the Battle of Quebec, was a major catalyst in this brawl.
 Another factor that helped this brawl become one of the most uncontrolled in hockey history was the referee, Bruce Hood.
 His incompetence helped stoke the flames after the officials broke up the original brawl.
-The fight began at the end of the second period when two players started grappling by the Nordiques’ goal.
+The fight began at the end of the second period when two players started grappling next to the Nordiques’ goal.
 Both benches spilled onto the ice in response, causing nothing short of pandemonium.

 The fighting lasts several minutes, with multiple players squaring up and exchanging blows.
 Most of the scraps were quite soft as far as hockey fights go, with the goalies grabbing each other and players pulling each other onto the ice.
 That was until an official tries to separate Louis Sleigher and Jean Hamel, where Sleigher unleashes a vicious, career-ending punch to Hamels’ eye.
 The officials got all the players off the ice, but this is where Hood mishandled the game.